Published 2025-11-08.

 The following articles were written sequentially.

-Video cards employ memory swapping for immutable files such as executable programs is performed to free up space in the VRAM for the program that needs to run next.
-This process is also known as using virtual memory, and it allows a computer or video card to run more applications than it could with its physical RAM alone.
+Most GPUs employ memory swapping to free up space in the VRAM for the LLM models and data that need to run next.
+This process is also known as using virtual memory, and it allows a GPU to run more applications than it could with its physical memory alone.
+GPU swapping involves moving memory contents between system RAM and GPU VRAM.

-My NVIDIA RTX 3060 has 12 GB DDR5 VRAM, and the video card bus interface is PCIe 4.0 x16.
-Grok says that swapping on such a system should take 200–800 ms per layer.
+The NVIDIA RTX 3060 has 12 GB DDR5 VRAM.
+Swapping on such a system should take 200–800 ms per layer, unless the CPU is overloaded.

 A full model swap is not usually required.
-Good thing because my 3060 is expected to take 600-800ms to fully flush, and a full reload would take another 800-1200 ms. The total time to fully flush and reload all 12 GB VRAM is ~1.8 seconds!
+Good thing, because an RTX 3060 takes 600-800 ms to fully flush its VRAM, and a full reload takes another 800-1200 ms. The total time to fully flush the VRAM of an RTX 3060 and reload all 12 GB is ~1.8 seconds!
+Snappy response is essential to a user’s perception of the usability of a computer program.

 Swapping costs include VRAM offloading latency and memory paging overhead.
 The LLM VRAM Calculator for Self-Hosting provides good qualitative and quantitative explanations.